Seq # 185180010

 Bionomics

 Only the first instar keeps its frass in the narrow gallery, but the following instars eject the frass from the blotch mine.
-The free living caterpillar turns a leave edge downwards and spins it into a fold under which the larvae feeds.
+The free-living caterpillar turns a leaf edge downwards and spins it into a fold under which the larvae feed.
 Usually, two such folds are made during the entire life cycle.

 Hibernation in the pupal stage.